Country Nights Tire Cover

 If you love country music and you live in Nevada, you’ve probably already heard about northern Nevada’s Night in the Country Music Festival (NITC).
 For those not yet in the know, hang on to your hats, because we’re here to fill you in.

 The story below was written for our July/August 2015 issue.
 Check the Night in the Country website for this year’s lineup.
-This year’s event will offer up its biggest music lineup ever, so you won’t want to miss a moment.
+This year’s event will offer up its most extensive music lineup ever, so you won’t want to miss a moment.
 Check out these tips on how to make your night in the country perfect.

 Tickets range from two-day general admission to Superfan, VIP, and Club 149 options, each with perks; the best offers include access to an air-conditioned tent serving gourmet food and drinks with the possibility of meeting every band member and artist on the bill.

-Mid-July in northern Nevada is absolutely perfect for an outdoor country music festival and cut-off jean shorts.
-Evenings cool to perfection, and if you’re dancing up a storm you’re sure to keep plenty warm.
+Mid-July in northern Nevada is perfect for an outdoor country music festival and cut-off jean shorts.
+Evenings cool to perfection, and if you’re dancing up a storm, you’re sure to keep plenty warm.
 Daytime temperatures can be toasty with that desert sun beating down, so stay well hydrated (we’re talking water here, folks), and find shelter in the shade of your campsite or a big hat.

 Two camping options—the huge Party-Zone campground and the more reserved Quiet & Family campground—are available.
-Be warned; tickets and campsites sell like hotcakes on the open trail, so make sure to purchase early for 2016 (sales start onsite July 25 for those attending this year’s event with general online sales following not long after).
+Be warned; tickets and campsites sell like hotcakes on the open trail, so make sure to purchase early for 2016 (sales start onsite July 25 for those attending this year’s event, with general online sales following not long after).

-While this is definitely an adult event, it’s also kid-friendly.
+While this is an adult event, it’s also kid-friendly.
 The quiet-zone camping will let you get some shuteye between shows, and there’s enough room for kids to spin and twirl to the music.
-As with anything, keep a close eye on your little ones, ensure they have enough food and water to keep them powered up for the fun, and know that not everyone is watching out for youngsters.
+As with anything, keep a close eye on your little ones, ensure they have enough food and water to keep them powered up for fun, and know that not everyone is watching out for youngsters.
 Many attendees await this annual event to let loose and get wild; it’s possible your kids may take in more than you imagined.
-If you are prepared for it, however, then break out the little cowboy boots and hats and get ready for the fun.
+If you are prepared for it, however, break out the little cowboy boots and hats and get ready for the fun.

-If you’re camping, bring supplies to last the weekend, but know that restaurants and grocery stores are available in Yerington and the locals welcome the boost to the economy.
+If you’re camping, bring supplies to last the weekend, but know that restaurants and grocery stores are available in Yerington, and the locals welcome the boost to the economy.
 New this year, breakfast will be available to the general public at the Full Moon Saloon on Saturday morning from 9-11 a.m.
 Purchase includes a drink and a plate of hot breakfast food.
-Or, go the VIP ticket route and you get catered dinner from 4-8 p.m. on Friday and Saturday, plus Rise & Shine breakfast on Saturday from 9-11 a.m.
+Or, go the VIP ticket route, and you get catered dinner from 4-8 p.m. on Friday and Saturday, plus Rise & Shine breakfast on Saturday from 9-11 a.m.